 Your health care provider may estimate your risk for these genes using a questionnaire.
 The Centers for Disease Control and Prevention has also developed an on-line screening resource (Know:BRCA Tool) that woman can use to understand their risks.
 Having several first-degree or second-degree relatives who have had breast, ovarian, fallopian tube, or peritoneal cancers is an indication of risk.

 If you are at risk, you may be referred to a genetic counselor who can review your history and discuss with you whether you should be tested for these genetic mutations.

 In 2014, the FDA approved bevacizumab (Avastin) in combination with chemotherapy for treatment of resistant or recurrent ovarian cancer.
 Bevacizumab is a biologic drug that targets and blocks a protein associated with blood vessel growth.

-Ovarian cancer is cancer that begins in a woman's ovary.
+Ovarian cancer is a cancer that begins in a woman's ovary, although there is information accumulating that many ovarian cancers may actually begin in the fallopian tube with very early spread to the ovary.
 The ovaries produce eggs (ova), and the hormones estrogen and progesterone.
 A woman's reproductive system includes the: